Top Brands Making The Most Of Video Marketing

 So, not only did the world watch the ad, but the company also associated itself with an important message!

-While Always created a heartfelt and empowering video that showcased a critical message on empowerment, Nike went the other way.
+While Always created a heartfelt and empowering video that showcased a critical message on empowerment, Nike went the other way with their video marketing strategy.

 While still focusing on women, they looked into empowerment with a touch of humor.
 By taking the thoughts of real women in their different spaces, they’re being empathetic and being relatable!
 When they appeal to the average woman whos is more likely to be their customer, the sales are bound to go up.